eimajtrebor/azure-cli/doc/authoring_tests.md

 ### Recording tests for the first time

 After the test is executed, a recording file will be generated at `recording/<api_profile_name>/<test_name>.yaml`.
 The recording file will be created no matter the test pass or not.
 The behavior makes it easy for you to find issues when a test fails.
-To re-record the test, you can either delete the existing recording and re-run the test, or simply re-run the test using the `--live` flag (ex: `azdev test example_test --live`.
+To re-record the test, you can **either delete the existing recording and re-run the test, or simply re-run the test using the `--live` flag** (ex: `azdev test example_test --live`.

 It is a good practice to add recording file to the local git cache, which makes it easy to diff the different versions of recording to detect issues or changes.

 Once the recording file is generated, execute the test again.
 This time the test will run in playback mode.
-The execution is offline, and will not act on the Azure subscription.
+The execution is **offline**, and will not act on the Azure subscription.

 If the replay passes, you can commit the tests as well as recordings and submit them as part of your PR.